Savoy mountains in autumn

 The Spring Renewal

-The time for wild asparagus, dandelion salads, and the return of herds to the mid-mountain pastures.
-It's the perfect season for light recipes before summer.
+The time for wild asparagus, dandelion salad, and the return of herds to the mid-altitude pastures.
+It's the ideal season for light recipes before summer.

 • • Fresh onions and wild garlic